leotgo/unity-coding-standards/README.md

 #### Classes

-The class name should briefly describe its responsibilities or data.
+The class identifier should briefly describe its responsibilities or data.
 Prefer including the suffix *"Base"* in abstract classes where applicable.

 Examples: